 As a matter of fact, this is why modern ideal cut diamond proportions are broader than Tolkowsky's diamond design.
 In addition, we live and work under a completely different lighting environment in this modern age.

 With this in mind, I urge you not to get stuck on the idea of finding a diamond with Tolkowsky proportions.
-But rather, use the proportions that I recommend in the article 15 Seconds to Success.
-In addition, I strongly suggest using ASET, Hearts &Arrows, and Ideal scopes to judge light performance.
+But rather, use the proportions we recommend in the one minute diamond buying guide.
+In addition, I strongly suggest using Advanced ASET and Hearts & Arrows Scope images to judge light performance.

 It's clearly evident that Tolkowsky set out to determine the ideal proportions for producing the best sparkle factor.
 Interestingly enough, his writing mentions the brilliance and dispersion of a diamond, but not scintillation.

 None.
 Nada.
 Zip.
 Zilch.
 That's right, Tolkowsky doesn't mention scintillation anywhere in his theory.

 At the same time, at least the girdle edge gets an honorable mention within Diamond Design.

 Be that as it may, it seems like scintillation got tossed out with the bathwater.
 Although this may be true, scintillation happens to be a critical factor of light performance.
 Then again, none of these terms mean much without further insight.
 With that in mind, let's take a moment to define each of them from a gemological perspective: